What is Dual Diagnosis?

 A dual diagnosis addiction is when a person has an addiction to alcohol, drugs or gambling, complicated by a mental health problem.
 Dual Diagnosis is also known as ‘co-occurring disorders’, or ‘co-morbidity’.

 People suffering from addiction are very likely to be diagnosed with a co-occurring mental health disorder; and people with mental health issues have a higher likelihood of developing an addiction.

 Dual Diagnosis is a complex condition, and there is no single treatment option as each case is unique.
 The addiction and the underlying mental health issues are best managed and treated at a residential rehab clinic, at the same time and in the same location.

 Why is Residential Treatment Best for Dual Diagnosis?

-Most outpatient clinics and small rehab clinics cannot deal with the level of complexity involved in dual diagnosis cases.
-Different support providers from different agencies may be involved in individual cases which can lead to poor communication, fragmented care and insufficient treatment supervision.
+Most outpatient clinics and small rehab clinics cannot deal with the complexity involved in dual diagnosis cases.
+In addition, different support providers from various agencies may be involved in individual cases, which can lead to poor communication, fragmented care and insufficient treatment supervision.

 How We Treat Dual Diagnosis